Last Updated on

 Further into Mexico City you’ll find an entire casa de cambio district on the west side of the Zocalo; look for any shopfront advertising “casa de cambio” along with their rates prominently displayed at the window.
 Elsewhere, finding a casa de cambio is easy in cities and towns where tourists are, and in many places where they aren’t.
 However, exchange your money for pesos sooner rather than later in Mexico.

-Paying With Cash: Large Bills and Small Bills
+Paying With Cash in Mexico: Large Bills and Small Bills

 Now that you’ve found a casa de cambio with the best rate here’s a brief word of warning about paying with cash: 500 and 200 peso bills are your enemy in Mexico.
 Often, “breaking” a 500 peso bill for something costing 100 pesos or less will send the clerk/waiter/waitress/shopkeeper scrambling to find you change.
 Small bills like 50 and 20 peso notes make the world go around here.